sumit0920/gh-deployment-workflow/README.md

 ---

-## ⚙️ GitHub Actions Workflow
+# ⚙️ GitHub Actions Workflow
 See `.github/workflows/deploy.yml` file in this repo.

 ---

-### 🤝Contributing

-Contributions are welcome!
-See CONTRIBUTING.md for details.

----
-### 📜 License
-This project is licensed under the MIT License — see LICENSE file for details.

----

-## 🙏 Acknowledgements
+# 🙏 Acknowledgements
 - Project idea inspired by [**roadmap.sh**]([https://roadmap.sh/](https://roadmap.sh/projects/github-actions-deployment-workflow))

 ---

-### 🌟 Show your support
+# 🌟 Show your support

 Give this repository a ⭐ if you found it helpful!